Bureaucracy backbone of state, must deliver: PM

 ISLAMABAD: Prime Minister Imran Khan has asserted that the government is focusing on stabilisation measures, along with institutional reforms with an aim to improve vital sectors including education, health, and governance.

-The meeting with senior civil servants from various occupational groups and cadres was later turned into an interactive session where the PM shared his vision with the participants and answered their questions.

-He discussed the current economic situation and various other challenges, faced by the country, including the menace of corruption, rapid population growth, etc. He also shared the PTI government’s experience of reforms in Khyber-Pakhtunkhwa in education, health, alternativ dispute resolution and other areas.
+He discussed the current economic situation and various other challenges, faced by the country, including the menace of corruption, rapid population growth etc. He also shared the PTI government’s experience of reforms in Khyber-Pakhtunkhwa in education, health, alternative dispute resolution and other areas.

 The PM acknowledged and eulogised the services of non-Muslim communities, especially the Christian community in various fields including education, health and social welfare.
 He emphasised the need for promoting inter-faith harmony and working hand-in-hand for development and prosperity of Pakistan.